15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 How to get to Ribeira da Janela rock

-The Ilheus da Ribeira da Janela rocks are located on the North Western part of Madeira Island in between Seixal and Porto Moniz.
-From the main town of the island, Funchal it takes about 50 minutes over 45 kilometres to get to Ribeira da Janela with your rental car.
+The Ilheus da Ribeira da Janela rocks are located on the northwestern part of Madeira Island in between Seixal and Porto Moniz.
+From the main town of the island, Funchal it takes about 50 minutes over 45 kilometers to get to Ribeira da Janela with your rental car.
 There is a parking lot right before you enter the beach.
-The best way to explore Madeira island with is by rental car.
-There are buses going over the island, but it’s not the best idea to explore Madeira Island by.
+The best way to explore Madeira Island is by rental car.
+Buses are going over the island, but it’s not the best idea to explore Madeira Island.
 So I also won’t recommend going to the Northern part of the island by bus as it will take you so much time.

 Rocha do Navio waterfall viewpoint